jcaw/SDL_shadercross_Odin/README.md

 ### Windows

+Building `SDL_Shadercross` on Windows is a pain.
+Instead, to use prebuilt libraries:

 1. Run `.\setup.ps1`, which will generate the libraries needed to build and run the above example.
+This may fail (that's fine, we want some of the artifacts).
+If it fails, do the following to use pre-built libraries:
+  1. Navigate to the `SDL_Shadercross` [GitHub Actions](https://github.com/libsdl-org/SDL_shadercross/actions) and download the prebuilt Windows VS artifact (not MSVC) from the latest release's commit.
+     1. From the `bin` folder: place `shadercross.exe` in the `bins/windows` folder.
+Place everything else in the root directory.
+These DLLs will need to be distributed with the project.
+     1. From the `lib` folder: place `SDL3_shadercross.lib` and `SDL3_shadercross-static.lib` in `bindings/sdl_shadercross/libs/windows/`.
+There also needs to be a compatible `spirv-cross-c-shared.lib` in there.
+  1. `SDL_Shadercross` is built to target a specific SDL3 release.
+You must use the SDL3 DLL from the artifacts, and you need a compatible `SDL3.lib` for it.
+Odin now ships with SDL3 - if it's compatible, you can just pull the lib from Odin `.../Odin/vendor/sdl3/SDL3.lib`.
+If not, you'll need to build the same version of SDL3 that SDL_Shadercross was compiled for, and pull over `SDL3.lib` (x64).
+Place it in `bindings/sdl3/libs/windows/`.
 1. Build with `.\build_debug.ps1` or `.\build_release.ps1`
 1. Run `.\game_debug.exe` or `.\game_release.exe`
 1. While running `.\game_debug.exe`, press `R` to recompile the shaders.